scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 Sounding rockets are mainly used by government agencies for scientific experiments in suborbital flights and HPR are mainly used for educational purposes, with increasing popularity among student competitions, such as SpacePort America Rocket Competition, with more than 100 teams from all over the world and happening annually.
-Also, with the reaching of the Kármán line by the university-built rocket TRAVELER IV (Aitoumeziane et al. 2019), both types of rockets are converging to a similar flight trajectory.
+Also, with the reaching of the Kármán line by the university-built rocket TRAVELER IV :cite:`TravelerIV`, both types of rockets are converging to a similar flight trajectory.

 With this convergence, HPR are becoming bigger and more robust, increasing their potential hazard, along with their capacity,